This post covers the best things to do in Chicago this July, including, free, family-friendly, as well as nighttime activities, all updated for 2022.

 If you’re looking for a bus tour, we have a great comparison of Chicago’s best.

-From hop-on-hop-off buses to nonstop our nighttime tours, you’ll find one to suit you here.
+From hop-on-hop-off buses to nonstop nighttime tours, you’ll find one to suit you here.

 To go for something more adventurous, try a kayaking tour or an architecture-focused river cruise.

-To see a full calendar of all shows, click here.
+Click here to see a full calendar of June shows.

 5. Celebrate the 4th of July